Asymptotic accuracy of the saddlepoint approximation for maximum likelihood estimation: Introduction

 \paragraph*{Outline of the paper}

 \refsubsect{Setup} introduces further notation for the multivariate saddlepoint approximation, including conventions for row and column vectors and gradients.
-In \refsubsect{SAR}, we formulate the standard asymptotic regime as an explicit limiting framework relating the distribution $X_\theta$, its CGF $K$, the observed value $x$, and the parameter $n$.
+In \refsubsect{SAR}, we formulate the standard asymptotic regime as an explicit limiting framework relating the distribution $X_\theta$, its CGF $K$, the observed value $x$, and the parameter $n$. \refsubsect{IntroExample} introduces a class of examples in this asymptotic framework.
 The main results, Theorems~\ref{T:GradientError}--\ref{T:IntegerValued}, are stated in \refsubsect{MainResults}, and their interpretation is discussed in \refsubsect{Discussion}.
-Several examples from theory and the literature are discussed in detail in \refappendix{Examples}; see \refsubsect{ExamplesGuide}.
+Several examples from theory and the literature are discussed in detail in \refappendix{Examples}; see \refsubsect{ExamplesGuide} for a brief summary.

 \refsubsect{TwoSteps} expresses the saddlepoint procedure as a combination of an exact step (tilting) and an approximation step, and introduces a factorisation and reparametrisation of the likelihood that underlie the rest of the paper.
-As a by-product, we obtain in \refsubsect{LowerOrder} a ``lower-order'' version of the saddlepoint approximation, satisfying analogues of Theorems~\ref{T:GradientError}--\ref{T:SamplingMLE} with a different power of $n$: see \refthm{LowerOrderSaddlepoint}.
+As a by-product, we obtain in \refsubsect{LowerOrder} a ``lower-order'' version of the saddlepoint approximation, satisfying analogues of Theorems~\ref{T:GradientError}--\ref{T:SamplingMLEWellSpecified} with a different power of $n$: see \refthm{LowerOrderSaddlepoint}.

 The proofs of Theorems~\ref{T:GradientError}--\ref{T:MLEerror} are given in \refsect{Proofs}, along with a summary in \refsubsect{DerivativesSummary} of gradients of quantities related to the saddlepoint approximation.
 Further proofs, examples and technical details appear in Appendices~\ref{a:Invariance}--\ref{a:Examples}.